From Ferrari marketing exec to engineering student: Miss World SA finalists

 Image: Miss World South Africa

-The Miss World South Africa competition is gearing up for its much-anticipated return this Saturday at Sun City, North West Province.
+The Miss World South Africa competition is gearing up for its much-anticipated return this Saturday at Sun City in the North West.
 This year marks the second instalment of the pageant led by president and licence owner Carol Bouwer.

 Bouwer says the competition aims to empower, inspire leadership and amplify the voices of young women on a global scale.
 For more than seven decades, the Miss World organisation has championed its “Beauty with a Purpose” initiative, focusing on raising funds for causes that help disadvantaged and disabled children.